blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 ### Using the Snap

 In order to install and test the Snap, you will need to install [MetaMask Flask](https://metamask.io/flask/).
-For full functionality, creating a delegate is required, which costs some gas, hence some ether is required!

 You can install the Snap in [Configuration Page](config) or by simply connecting to our [Platform](https://blockchain-lab-um.github.io/course-dapp/) or select it from the [Snaplist](https://snaplist.org/)